-By default, an element, like a quadrupole, is aligned in space coincident with the reference orbit running through it (§15.1.3).
+By default, an element, like a quadrupole, is aligned in space coincident with the reference orbit running through it (§16.1.3).
 A quadrupole can be displaced in space using the quadrupole's "orientational" attributes.
 For a quadrupole, the orientational attributes only affect the physical element and not the reference orbit.
 However, the orientational attributes of some other elements, like the fiducial element, do affect the reference orbit.
 To sort all this out, lattice elements can be divided into seven classes:

-1. Straight line elements ( $\S 5.6.1$ ) Straight line elements are elements where the reference orbit is a straight line.
-Examples include quadrupoles, and sextupoles as well as zero length elements like markers.
-2. Dipole bends ( $\S 5.6.2$ ) Dipole bends are: sbend & rbend 3.
-Photon reflecting elements ( $\S 5.6.3$ ) The reflecting elements are crystal mirror multilayer\mirror These elements have a kink in the reference orbit at the nominal element surface.
-4. Reference orbit manipulator elements ( $\S5.6.4$ ) Elements that are used to manipulate the reference orbit are fork & photon\fork floor\shift patch 5.
-Fiducial Element (§5.6.5) 6.
-Girder Elements ( $\S 5.6.6$ ) 7.
-Control Elements Control elements are elements that control attributes of other elements.
-The control elements are: group overlay
+- 1. Straight line elements (§5.6.2) Straight line elements are elements where the reference orbit is a straight line.
+Examples include quadrupoles, and sextupoles as well as zero length elements like markers. - 2.
+Dipole bends (§5.6.3) Dipole bends are: sbend & rbend - 3.
+Photon reflecting elements (§5.6.4) The reflecting elements are crystal mirror multilayer_mirror These elements have a kink in the reference orbit at the nominal element surface.

+'''

+4. Reference orbit manipulator elements (\S 5.6.5)

+'''

+Elements that are used to manipulate the reference orbit are fork & photon_fork floor_shift patch group overlay ramper

+- 5. Fiducial Element $(\S5.6.6)$

+- 6. Girder Elements $(\S5.6.7)$

+- 7. Control Elements

+Control elements are elements that control attributes of other elements.
+Except for girder control elements, these elements do not have orientational attributes.
+Control elements that fall into this list are: